 - The Local Context form (if applicable) is complete and all required local context language is included in the consent form.

 - For industry sponsored studies, the contract between MUSC and the sponsor of the research is finalized and the sponsor’s commitment language regarding study related injury within the ICF has been verified.

 When reliance is accepted, federal regulations require the relationship to be documented by a written agreement called a reliance agreement.

-The Human Subjects Office reliance team will facilitate completion of the reliance agreement.
+The IRB Reliance Manager will facilitate completion of the reliance agreement.

 - PI and personnel changes

 - Changes which require revisions to the HIPAA authorization